AdobeDocs/experience-manager-learn.en/help/forms/document-services/generate-multi-record-pdf.md

 ---
 title: Generating multiple pdf's from one data file
-seo-title: Generating multiple pdf's from one data file
+description: OutputService provides a number of methods to create documents using a form design and data to merge with the form design.
+Learn to generate multiple pdf's from one large xml containing multiple individual records.
 feature: Output Service
 topics: development
 audience: developer